 Rules of the game

-Both students receive the same amount of cards.
-They must then place them in a deck face down on the desk (they must not see the value of the number written on the card).
+Both students receive the same amount of cards and place them in a deck face down on the desk, so they can't see the numbers written on the cards.

-At the same time, they turn the card that is on top of their respective deck.
-The student with the highest value card wins the battle and keeps the 2 cards and places them under their deck.
+At the same time, both students will turn the card that is on top of their deck.
+The student with the highest value card wins the battle and keeps the 2 cards, placing them at the bottom of their deck.

 *A battle occurs when both students turn over 2 cards that have the same value (number with equivalent value).
-Each student must then turn over the next 3 cards in their deck and compare who has the highest value on the3rd card.
+Each student must then turn over the next 3 cards in their deck and compare who has the highest value on the third card.

 The student who wins this battle then keeps the 6 turned cards.